OlgaJ1989/seagull/README.md

 * HTML has been used to structure the website.
 * CSS has been used to style the website.
-* [Font Awesome](https://fontawesome.com/) icons have been used on the Walking Tips page and for social media links in the Footer.
+* JavaScript was used to create the game and all its interactive elements.
-* [Google Fonts](https://fonts.google.com/) have been used to import Amatic SC and Josefin Slab fonts.
+* [Google Fonts](https://fonts.google.com/) have been used to import Indie Flower and Open Sans fonts.
 * [Colormind](http://colormind.io) was used to determine the color pallette for the website.
 * [Hex Color Tool](https://www.hexcolortool.com/) was used to convert Hex to RGBA.
 * [Favicon](https://favicon.io/) was used to create the favicon for the website.